• Skip to primary navigation

 3. Bake until golden brown, about 10 mins.
 Cool and reserve.

-7. *To poach chicken: place chicken in a large pot with aromatics (sliced onion, garlic cloves or herbs - use whatever is handy and in keeping with the flavor profile of the dish you're going to make), cover and bring to a boil then reduce to a simmer.
-Simmer 5 minutes and turn off the heat.
-Let stand about 15 minutes or until cooked through).
-Remove chicken and discard the rest.
-Allow chicken to cool slightly and shred.
-I store mine for a couple days in a large ziploc bag in the refrigerator.
+1. Place the chicken in a large pot with aromatics (sliced onion, garlic cloves or herbs – use whatever is handy and in keeping with the flavor profile of the dish you're going to make), cover, bring to a boil, then reduce to a simmer over very low heat.

 Chinese Chicken Salad